Mathnerd314/stroscot/docs/Explanation/Memory-Management.rst

     "Add Referenced Objects To Gray Stack" -> "Object Fully Traversed" }

-local (“arena”) allocators is that, besides speeding up short-running programs, as demonstrated in the previous benchmark, they keep long–running ones from slowing down over time.
+local (“arena”) allocators speed up short-running programs, keep long–running ones from slowing down over time.
 All global allocators eventually exhibit diffusion–i.e., memory initially dispensed and therefore (coincidentally) accessed contiguously, over time, ceases to remain so, hence runtime performance invariably degrades.
 This form of degradation has little to do with the runtime performance of the allocator used, but rather is endemic to the program itself as well as the underlying computer platform, which invariably thrives on locality of reference." diffusion should not be confused with fragmentation–an entirely different phenomenon pertaining solely to (“coalescing”) allocators (not covered in this paper) where initially large chunks of contiguous memory decay into many smaller (non-adjacent) ones, thereby precluding larger ones from subsequently being allocated –even though there is sufficient total memory available to accommodate the request.
 Substituting a pooling allocator, such as theone used in this benchmark (AS7), is a well-known solution to the fragmentationproblems that might otherwise threaten long-running mission-critical systems."